julianstephens/obsidian-writeaid-plugin/README.md

 ## Getting Started

 1. Clone or download this repository.
-2. Run `npm install` in the plugin folder.
+2. Run `pnpm install` in the plugin folder.
-3. Build with `npm run build`.
+3. Build with `pnpm build`.
 4. Load the dist folder as a community plugin in Obsidian.

 ## Example Project Structure